Philanthropy and its dimensions in Zoroastrianism

 Abstract

 Sistan and Makran were in the southeast of the lands of the Eastern Caliphate from the 3rd to 6th centuries AH and were much larger in terms of territory than today.
-At the beginning of the 3rd century AH, Sistan came under the control of the Taherids.
-In the middle of the 3rd century, the Saffarids, ...
+At the beginning ...
 Read More

 Inscribing of Zoroaster's poems; Before or after Alexander's invasion?